karstendick/movie-math/spec.md

         if not fetch_data and not generate_index:
             print("✅ All files exist.
-Nothing to do!") print("   Use --force to regenerate or --refresh to update data") return
+Nothing to do!") print("   Use --redownload-data to re-fetch from TMDb API") print("   Use --regenerate-index to regenerate embeddings/index only") return

     # Execute setup steps